Soapbox Science 2022

 Grey's Monument, Newcastle upon Tyne

 This year marks 11 years of Soapbox Science.
 This worldwide initiative celebrates women and non-binary scientists by placing them on soapboxes in busy, free, public spaces.
 It provides an opportunity for the public to meet local scientists, find out about cutting-edge research and ask questions.

-Newcastle has hosted a Soapbox Science event for the last seven years.
+Newcastle has hosted a Soapbox Science event since 2014.
 The event is supported by the Faculty of Medical Sciences Engagement team at Newcastle University.

 Watch a highlights video of the 2017 Newcastle Soapbox Science event.

 Read about the experiences of speakers at the 2018 Newcastle Soapbox Science event.